JorgeCastilloPrz/hiroaki/README.md

 The intention of Hiroaki is to achieve that on your **API integration tests** by simplifying the way you **prepare your test environment prior to test execution and the assertions you perform in the end**.

-It uses Kotlin features like extension functions, delegation, package level functions and many other features like custom hamcrest matchers to achieve the wanted beahvior.
+It uses Kotlin features like extension functions, type aliases delegation, package level functions and many other features like custom hamcrest matchers to achieve the wanted behavior.

 Usage
 -----